googleson78/typeclassopedia-exercises/02.applicative/README.md

-Got a basic feel for what's going on while proving the laws for Maybe.
+Got a basic feel for what's going on while proving the laws for `Maybe`.